chef/chef-web-docs/chef_master/source/install_chef_automate.rst

   * Runs push jobs, which is used in conjunction with a push jobs client on build nodes to coordinate builds across those nodes.

-   .. note:: if you have an existing Chef server installation, it's best to
+   .. note:: If you have an existing Chef server installation, it's best to
     have a separate Chef organization for managing Chef Automate.
-    Instructions for this can be found below under the heading "Creating a User and Organization".
+    Instructions for this can be found below under the heading "Create a User and Organization to Manage Your Cluster".
+    If you don't, you can install a minimal one for use with Chef Automate.
+See "Chef Server Installation and Configuration" below for details.

 * Chef Automate server